 Do bank points expire?

-Generally, no. Not as long as your card is open and the points are in the UR or MR account.
+Generally, no. Not as long as your card is open and the points are in the Ultimate Rewards or Membership Rewards account (as opposed to in an airline account to which you transferred).

 Once points are transferred to an airline or hotel, they are no longer associated with Amex Membership Rewards or Chase Ultimate Rewards and you will need to check the airline or hotel’s expiration policy.